mohak3300/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ![](../../../.gitbook/assets/nft-studio-05-custom.png)

 A custom collectible can contain an **UTF-8** encoded string, an **URL**, or a **JSON** payload.
-Size of the data cannot exceed 1024 characters.
+The size of the data cannot exceed 1024 characters.

 After you enter and check the data, press **Mint** to create the collectible.
 Transaction fees will be deducted from your wallet, and a newly created collectible will be placed in your wallet.

 ### See your collectibles

-An overview of your collectibles is always visible in the top of the screen, along with your balances.
+An overview of your collectibles is always visible at the top of the screen, along with your balances.

 ![](../../../.gitbook/assets/nft-studio-06-overview.png)